Your Property Damage Claim: Which Insurance Company Should You File Your Claim With?

 - Car rental fees.
 You are only entitled to be reimbursed for your car rental costs if you have this coverage under your insurance policy.
 Otherwise, you will have to pay these costs yourself and try to file a claim for them with the negligent driver’s insurance company.

 Why You May Want to File a Property Damage Claim With the Negligent Driver’s Insurance Company

 Even though you have the option of filing a claim with your own insurance company, the negligent driver is responsible for compensating you for your car repairs or replacement, other property damages, and your car rental fees.
 The advantage of filing a claim with the other driver’s insurance company instead of your own is that you would not incur any out-of-pocket expenses, such as a deductible or car rental fees.

 There are definite drawbacks to filing a property damage claim with the other driver’s insurance company.
 Some reasons you may decide against this choice include:

 - Delayed payment.
 The negligent driver’s insurance company will most likely complete a more thorough investigation of the accident, and it could take longer to settle your claim—even if you are not making a claim for personal injuries.
 If you are like most people, you may depend on your vehicle to get you where you need to go and want to get it repaired or replaced quickly.

 - Poor customer service.
 The insurance company’s goal is to deny or reduce your claim, and its employees may have no incentive or desire to provide you with quality customer service.

 Your property damage portion of your claim could be substantial, and you could find it challenging to obtain the full value of your claim from your own insurance company.
 That is why you want an experienced car accident attorney to guide you through the claim process and negotiate your settlement for you.
-Brauns Law is here to answer your questions and negotiate your settlement with both insurance companies if necessary.
+Brauns Law, PC is here to answer your questions and negotiate your settlement with both insurance companies if necessary.
 Start an online chat now to schedule your free consultation.